OPS-E2E-PPE/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Management/Rename-ItemProperty.md

 ### -LiteralPath

-Specifies a path of the item property.
+Specifies a path to the item.
 Unlike the **Path** parameter, the value of **LiteralPath** is used exactly as it is typed.
 No characters are interpreted as wildcards.
 If the path includes escape characters, enclose it in single quotation marks.